EOCOnline/eoconline.github.io/content/english/resources2/2024/fema-sitemap.md

 ---
-title: "Strawman EOC Website Sitemap"
+title: "FEMA.gov Website Sitemap"
-meta_title: ""
+meta_title: "EMA.gov Website Sitemap"
-description: ""
+description: "EMA.gov Website Sitemap"
-date: 2024-9-21T05:00:00Z
+date: 2024-09-21T05:00:00Z
-image: "/images/image-placeholder.png"
+image: "images/fema-sitemap.png"
 authors: "John Cornelison"
 categories: []
-tags: ["Sitemap"]
+tags: []
 Topics: ["EOC Websites", "FEMA"]
 Keywords: ["Sitemap"]
-draft: true
+draft: false
 ---

-## FEMA.gov Sitemap
+Exploring a bit, I realized that the official FEMA.gov website is huge, and has so many branches and leafs, that it is neigh impossible to fully grasp even its main sections.
+Its just too big!

+So, I've created a sitemap (as of 21 September 2024 anyway) for their site that allows one to contract and expand branches depending on what you're looking for.

-### What's a Sitemap?
+### What's a SiteMap?

 As noted [here](./eoc-sitemap.md),